Four-dimensional operator systems without the lifting property: Main results

-We close this note by relating our results on non-LP operator systems to the generalized Smith Ward problem regarding matrix ranges.
 For our purposes, we call a positive contraction $P \in \bofh$ an \textbf{essential projection} if its image $\pi(P) \in \qofh$ is an orthogonal projection.
 Re-phrasing Corollary \ref{corollary: subsystem of free group algebra} for $\mathbb{F}_2$ in terms of joint matrix ranges, we obtain the following.

 \begin{corollary} There exist essential projections $A,B,C,D$ in $\bofh$ with $\pi(A)\pi(B)=0$ such that, for any choice of compact operators $K_1,K_2,K_3 \in \mathcal{K}(\mathcal{H})$, there exists an $N \in \bN$ so that